 Such an outlier trait can rarely be cultivated opportunistically — by the time the value of a specific trait becomes obvious, an oversaturation of competitors possessing that same trait usually emerges.

-This is why utopia-building founders will include an overrepresented proportion of individuals who possess esoteric interests or neurodivergent tendencies in addition to exceptional communication ability and competence.
+This is why the best founders will include an overrepresented proportion of individuals who possess esoteric interests or neurodivergent tendencies in addition to exceptional communication ability and competence.
 This turns out to be a rare & zenlike combination of traits, hence why we are so excited to partner on the infrequent occasions when we come across individuals who possess it.

 At the time that we founded HOF (and even more so now), we recognized that firms that offered capital alone had become commoditized.
 Hence, we took great care while building the firm to ensure that we have a unique edge — namely our ability to unlock game-changing partnerships for our portfolio companies.
 We assembled a limited partner base that consists of 200+ leading family offices and enterprises, mostly of significant size (e.g., each controlling billions of dollars of assets or thousands of employees).